wangye0523/wangye0523.github.io/_pages/about.md

 Ye Wang, School of Artificial Intelligence, [Chongqing University of Posts and Telecommunications](https://english.cqupt.edu.cn/).

 Dr. Wang received his Ph.D. in Computer Engineering from [Texas A&M University](https://engineering.tamu.edu/ce/index.html).
 His research focuses on natural language processing, particularly multimodal dialogue generation, intention reasoning, and affective computing.
-He has published widely in top-tier journals, including IEEE Transactions on Affective Computing (TAC), IEEE Journal of Biomedical and Health Informatics (J-BHI), IEEE Transactions on Consumer Electronics (TCE), Information Fusion, and Information Processing & Management.
+He has published widely in top-tier journals, including IEEE Transactions on Affective Computing (TAC), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Journal of Biomedical and Health Informatics (J-BHI), IEEE Transactions on Consumer Electronics (TCE), Information Fusion, and Information Processing & Management.

 He has led research projects funded by the National Natural Science Foundation of China and provincial-level foundations.
 His work has been recognized with honors such as Best Paper Candidate at ISPCE-AS 2023 and Best Paper Award at the International Conference on Brain Informatics 2024.
 Before joining CQUPT, he worked as a research scientist at [Samsung Research America](https://sra.samsung.com/).

 Dr. Wang is also dedicated to student mentorship.
-His students have received national innovation program awards, top prizes in competitions such as the “Challenge Cup,” RoboCom, and the MCM/ICM.
-Many of his graduates now work at leading tech companies including Tencent, ByteDance, and Xiaohongshu, or continue their studies at top institutions such as the University of Michigan and Zhejiang University.
+His students have received national innovation program awards, top prizes in competitions such as the Challenge Cup, RoboCom, and the MCM/ICM.
+Many of his graduates now work at leading tech companies including Tencent, ByteDance, and Xiaohongshu, or continue their studies at top universities such as the University of Michigan and Zhejiang University.

 For detailed research papers, please refer to my [Google Scholar](https://scholar.google.com/citations?user=UNxKb0cAAAAJ&hl=zh-CN).  <br />  For the Chinese version of my curriculum vitae, please refer to my [中文版个人主页](https://faculty.cqupt.edu.cn/wangye/zh_CN/index.htm).

 # 🔥 News
+- *2025.09*: One paper was accepted by IEEE Transactions on Circuits and Systems for Video Technology.
+A visual evidence-aware framework was presented that rectifies object hallucinations and restores missing content in LLM-based video captioning.
 - *2025.09*: One paper was accepted by Information Fusion.
 GCFA was proposed to tackle long-tailed medical text classification by fusing LLM-generated head/tail features and a medical agent attention, improving tail-class performance via semantic diversity and term emphasis: [[paper](https://www.sciencedirect.com/science/article/abs/pii/S1566253525007110)]
 - *2025.09*: One paper was accepted by IEEE Transactions on Consumer Electronics.
 We developed CRMED, a medical dialogue generation model that leverages LLMs with continuous entity reasoning to capture relationships between medical entities in multi-turn conversations, significantly improving response quality for consumer health technology applications: [[paper](https://ieeexplore.ieee.org/document/11123515)]
 - *2025.08*: One paper was accepted by IEEE Journal of Biomedical and Health Informatics (J-BHI).
 Chinese character structures and boundary features were leveraged to recognize unseen terms and confusing medical entities: [[paper](https://ieeexplore.ieee.org/document/11112630/authors)]